OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

 GeoMoose Quickstart
 ********************************************************************************

-GeoMOOSE is a browser based mapping framework for displaying distributed cartographic data.
+GeoMoose is a browser based mapping framework for displaying distributed cartographic data.
 It is particularly useful for managing spatial and non-spatial data within county, city and municipal offices (from which GeoMoose originated).

 .. contents:: Contents